Binghamton Construction Accident Attorney

 - The defendant owed a duty to you.

 - You were injured as a direct result of that breach and damages resulted from the injury.

 For example, a construction company may be at fault if they failed to do a safety inspection, or a contractor may be held liable if they failed to inform workers of on-site hazards.
 A manufacturer may be held responsible for injuries caused by defective products such as scaffolding, power tools, cranes, derricks, hoists, conveyers, woodworking tools, ladders, winches, trucks, graters, scrapers, tractors, bulldozers, forklifts, boilers, pressure vessels and gas detectors.

 Or, the property owner may be held responsible if a worker falls from a ladder, scaffold or other elevated structure.

 Injured in a New York Construction Accident?
 Call Scott C. Gottlieb, Injury Law Attorney, Today

 Experience counts.
-For more than 30 years, our Binghamton personal injury lawyer has provided legal services to clients throughout Binghamton and the surrounding areas.
+For more than 35 years, our personal injury lawyer has provided legal services to clients throughout Binghamton and the surrounding areas.
 We are committed to providing aggressive representation while treating each client with compassion and respect.